Sections in this article

 - A transaction explorer that interfaces between the front-end and the cryptocurrency daemon, running either locally (in the case of a full node) or remotely (light wallet)

 If you’re not developing an app adding support for a cryptocurrency, then you can ignore the 3rd piece.
-Depending on your use case, the companion app might be a simple daemon or a command line tool, without a GUI.
+Depending on your use case, the wallet app might be a simple daemon or a command line tool, without a GUI.

 The Ledger Manager is the service which centralizes the distribution of BOLOS applications on Ledger devices.
 It is the place where both Ledger’s apps and third party apps are distributed to users.

 When these pieces are ready for deployment, they must be sent to Ledger for a security review.
-One of the things we’re going to do is review the security of the BOLOS application code, and check that it functions as intended in conjunction with its companion app.
+One of the things we’re going to do is review the security of the BOLOS application code, and check that it functions as intended in conjunction with its wallet app.
 Here is a non-exhaustive list of what we’re looking at during the review process:

 - Buffer overflows